 Houston DWI Attorney

-At the David A. Breston Law Office in Houston, we aggressively defend DWI and DUI charges both in court and at DMV hearings by carefully strategizing with our clients to develop a top-notch defense.
+At the David A. Breston Law Office in Houston, our drunk driving attorneys will aggressively defend DWI and DUI charges both in court and at DMV hearings by carefully strategizing with our clients to develop a top-notch defense.
 We believe that everyone deserves the right to fair and equal representation, regardless of the crime.
 We investigate why the police stopped your car, how you performed on the field sobriety tests (FST’s) and whether the breathalyzer had any history of malfunctioning.

 Hire a Houston DUI Defense Attorney Who Will Fight on Your Behalf

-If you or a loved one has recently been arrested for a DWI or DUI in Houston we want you to know that we are here to help.
-We understand how stressful being arrested for a DWI can be and our Houston DWI defense attorney is ready, willing, and able to defend you or your loved one against this criminal DWI charge.
+If you or a loved one has recently been arrested for a DWI or DUI in Houston or Harris County, we want you to know that we are here to help.
+Our lawyers understand how stressful being arrested for a DWI can be and our Houston DWI defense attorney is ready, willing, and able to defend you or your loved one against this criminal DWI charge.
 It is important to remember that being arrested for a DWI does not mean you are guilty or will be convicted.
-Contact David A. Breston or call (713) 224-4040 for a free consultation.

 Penalties For Driving While Intoxicated in Houston